And you’re wondering why?

 Let me explain:

-Basically, the underwriters have taken the view that there’s a greater risk of you making a claim on your policy compared to someone in perfect health.
+The underwriters believe there’s a greater risk of you claiming on your policy than someone in perfect health.

 On average, the chances of a claim (the risk) will be higher in the first group.

 For this simple reason, people in this group will pay a higher premium to make up for this risk.